 The NIEHS Comparative Medicine Branch (CMB) team took measures to reduce water use associated with vivarium cage wash operations.
 Following study and analysis, CMB purchased and installed a new high-efficiency cage and rack washer to support a portion of its cage processing operations.
 Additionally, CMB has adopted the use of high-efficiency, high-performance cage and husbandry equipment and optimized cage management practices, further reducing water demands.
 The cage processing operations that are being supported by this new equipment and improved practices are projected to reduce water use by over 80%, saving an estimated 167,000 gallons of water annually.

-FY2018 HHS Green Champions Award Winner: Green Hero Video Outreach
+FY2018 Green Hero Video

 FY2018 Green Labs

-The NIH Sustainability Management Team, which includes NIEHS representation, for developing the NIH Green Labs Program to inform, encourage, and award NIH laboratories for following sustainable lab practices.
+The NIH Sustainability Management Team, which includes NIEHS representation, is recognized for developing the NIH Green Labs Program to inform, encourage, and award NIH laboratories for following sustainable lab practices.

 Wildlife and Industry Together Certification